mmacfadden/csc-842-sm23/cycle-4/README.md

   # Specifies that the root filesystem should be populated using
   # Busy Box.
   busy_box:
-    # The version of BusyBox to us.
+    # The version of BusyBox to use.
     version: 1.36.1

     # The UID to run the root shell as.